 First up: The passing of time isn’t on your side when it comes to decreasing gut girth.
 Menopause — specifically the decrease in estrogen levels — causes fat storage to shift from the hips and thighs to the stomach, according to a review by the Mayo Clinic.
 Though menopause doesn’t cause weight gain, this redistribution of fat around the midsection certainly can account for a stubborn tummy.

-Additionally, “what we eat, how much we sleep, and our stress levels are all important factors when it comes to weight and body fat,” English says — particularly when it comes to women’s abdomens.
-Not surprisingly, if you don’t eat healthy, you aren’t doing yourself any favors: Because our metabolic rate slows with age, the calories you consume are harder to burn.
+Additionally, “What we eat, how much we sleep, and our stress levels are all important factors when it comes to weight and body fat,” English says — particularly when it comes to women’s abdomens.
+Not surprisingly, if you don’t eat healthily, you aren’t doing yourself any favors.
+Because our metabolic rate slows with age, the calories you consume are harder to burn.
 English adds, “It’s specifically harder to lose body fat, as body fat increases while muscle mass naturally decreases with age.”

-Reason follows that eating healthy, decreasing stress, and getting more shut-eye are all lifestyle adjustments that should help with a teeny pot belly, but if you think adding 100 crunches a day will get you to your goal faster, English is quick to note that no matter what popular fitness magazines may say, you can’t “spot reduce” body fat.
+Reason follows that eating healthy, decreasing stress, and getting more shut-eye are lifestyle adjustments that should help with a teeny pot belly.
+However, if you think adding 100 crunches a day will get you to your goal faster, English is quick to note that no matter what popular fitness magazines may say, you can’t “spot reduce” body fat.
 “When you see articles stating, ‘Lose Those Love Handles,’ you should immediately flip the page!” she says.

-Instead, switch up your regular exercise routine (she suggests aiming for 30 minutes of purposeful movement at minimum per day) with a mix of exercises that increase your heart rate — like jogging, fast walking, or circuit training — and exercises that build muscle, like Pilates, weightlifting, and body-weight exercises, English says.
+Instead of performing spot checks on your body, English suggests you switch up your regular exercise routine.
+She suggests aiming for 30 minutes of purposeful movement (at a minimum per day) with a mix of exercises that increase your heart rate — like jogging, fast walking, or circuit training — and exercises that build muscle, like Pilates, weightlifting, and body-weight exercises.
+The combination of cardio and strength training will cause your body to react much better than simply focusing on one area or the other.
+There are many programs out there that combine the two into awesome fat-burning workouts that will show you results in no time.

-As for gut-busting eats, steer clear of inflammation-causing processed foods and focus on incorporating whole foods into your diet, including whole grains, beans, nuts, seeds, fruits, and vegetables.
-“These nutrient- and fiber-rich foods will not only improve your health, but also provide satiety from your meals, which will prevent overeating and increase satisfaction,” English says.
+As for gut-busting eats, steer clear of inflammation-causing processed foods, like refined grains, added sugars, or unhealthy fats, and focus on incorporating whole foods into your diet.
+Great anti-inflammatory foods include whole grains, beans, nuts, seeds, fruits, and vegetables.
+“These nutrient- and fiber-rich foods will not only improve your health but also provide satiety from your meals, which will prevent overeating and increase satisfaction,” English says.

 If your lifestyle already consists of a healthy mix of food, exercise, sleep, and mental well-being, you likely shouldn’t be carrying a belly.
 There are cases where persistent bloat, stomach pain, or sudden weight gain signal more serious conditions.
 If you notice any of these, English suggests visiting a physician right away.